November 12, 2021

 the only Bob Dylan album

-Blonde on Blonde – I read about it first in The People’s Almanac in this room; none of my friends had it so I had to pony up the cash and assume the risk.
+Blonde on Blonde – I read about it first in The People’s Almanac right in this room.
+None of my friends had it so I ponied up the cash and assume the risk.
 A wonderful record and it’s the only Dylan album I would actually want to put on and play from start to finish now.
-I am including this one because it really ties the room together.
+I am including this one because “it really tied the room together.”

 The Cars — The vastly underrated Eliot Easton on lead guitar would be enough.
 But then you have Greg Hawkes on keyboards.
 And Ric Ocasek.
 And Ben Orr.
 Wow.
 (Nothing against drummer David Robinson… but what a lineup!)

-Back to the Man Fort: The crew would usually convene down here and the bedroom’s windows, situated conveniently mere inches above ground, would later aid in sneaking beer (and sometimes, friends) in and out.
+Back to the Man Fort: The crew convened down here regularly, and the bedroom windows, situated mere inches above ground, proved invaluable for sneaking beer (and sometimes friends) in and out.

-Our basement also featured an expansive family room where, just ten steps from my bedroom, the TV played college and pro games often, when it wasn’t otherwise locked on to the all-new and amazing cable+HBO setup (I’ll eventually post about this life-altering arrival).
+Our basement also featured an expansive family room where, just ten steps from my bedroom, the TV played college and pro games when it wasn’t locked on the all-new, life-altering cable+HBO setup

-One summer during high school, my grandfather was visiting from Michigan.
-Guests always got the downstairs bedroom because it had twin beds.
-That weekend my friend Mark came by late night, and as was custom, knocked on the window.
-Grandad woke up with a start and yelled for him to, “Get the fuck out of here!”
+One summer, my grandfather visited from Michigan.
+Guests always claimed the downstairs bedroom, twin beds being the draw.
+My friend Mark came by late one night and, as was custom, knocked on the window.
+Grandad woke with a start and yelled for him to “Get the fuck out of here!”

 Formative LPs: Using highly scientific processes, (guesstimated “elapsed time/number of plays” with a given record) I’d single out these as The Biggies from the basement HQ: